mbfleming123/console-practice/04-functions-and-methods.md

   - The variable which holds the user input is global, then passed into `sayHello` as an argument.

-  - The variable which holds the user input is local, only accessible within `sayHello`.

   - Instead of calling `sayHello` from the script or console, turn it into an immediately invoked function expression ('iffy') so a user is prompted for information and greeted as soon as the page loads.

 2. Let's rebuild arithmetic operators for addition and subtraction in functions.
 But let's make them more helpful.